20-EverGreen-2/ExceptionDecoderForESP32_ESP8266/README.md

 4. Select your correct environment. (script analyze your .elf automatically to select the correct addr2line.exe).
 5. Paste backtrace with right mouse click.
 6. Press enter and you get exception data decoded!!!

+Script not tested on VS Code linux version!!!